nesanter/recipes/md/pretzels.md

  2. Preheat oven to 475°F. Line a baking sheet with foil and grease.

- 3. Divide risen dough into eight pieces.
-Let the pieces rest for 5 minutes while you boil the 1 cup of water and combine it with baking soda.
+ 3. Divide risen dough into sixteen pieces.
+Let the pieces rest for 5 minutes while you boil the 2 cups of water and combine it with baking soda.
 Let it cool.

  4. Grease your work surface.
 Shape pieces and put each in the water bath for 2